ipld/js-ipld-dag-pb/README.md

 dagPB.DAGNode.create  // create a DAGNode
 dagPB.DAGNode.clone   // clone a DAGNode
-dagPB.DAGNode.addLink // add a Link to a DAGNode, creating a new one dagPB.DAGNode.rmLinkq // remove a Link to a DAGNode, creating a new one dagPB.DAGLink.create  // create a DAGLink
+dagPB.DAGNode.addLink // add a Link to a DAGNode, creating a new one dagPB.DAGNode.rmLink  // remove a Link to a DAGNode, creating a new one dagPB.DAGLink.create  // create a DAGLink

 // IPLD Format specifics